spatz018/PGPT-Pred/README.md

 ## FURTHER OPTION: Statistical analysis of PGPT-Pred results (roary output format)
 - see `Statistics/stat.r`
-- comprises 3 scripts
+- comprises 3 scripts for:
+   1. Genome size, gene count and PGPT count analysis
+   2. Scoary output-to-heatmap generation
+   3. PCA plot computation
-- can be run on output of IMG-KEGG-annoation Mapper `pgpt_comp_fun_ascii_v2.py -of roary` for all PGPTs on the entire ontology levels
+- can be run for all PGPT counts on the entire ontology levels, see internal script documentation